chechiachang/blue-villa/README.md

 ues bootsrtap, jquery, jquery-ui

-All source created by me are on MIT lisence
+All source created by me are on MIT license